Having your business valued for sale

 Strong historical financial performance and projections.
 Remember that every pound invested or spent and not fully recovered in the two years prior to selling your company WILL REDUCE the company’s valuation.

-recognisable brand in your chosen sector, reinforced by a marketing programme which regularly delivers new customers or new prospects
+A recognisable brand in your chosen sector, reinforced by a marketing programme which regularly delivers new customers or new prospects

 Having intellectual property rights (IPR) or technology that is protected by patent will enhance the valuation.